Acer rubrum

 Mature Size: Up to 90 feet in height and 2 ½ feet in diameter

-The Red Maple is a medium-sized tree with a rounded crown that may be found in a variety of sites.
-The leaves are opposite and simple, with 3 to 5 lobes and coarsely toothed edges.
-The light creamed wood is known commercially as soft maple.
-It is used for furniture, woodenware, and paper pulp.
+The Red Maple is a medium-sized tree with a rounded crown and may be found in a variety of sites.
+The leaves are opposite, simple, with 3 to 5 lobes and coarsely toothed edges.
+The wood is used for furniture, woodenware, and paper pulp.
 The fruit and buds are a primary food source for birds, squirrels, and deer.

 For more information: